leekunhwee/Dynamics/RCSA/Example/README.md

 # Experiment verification of Receptance Coupling Substructure Analysis
-This a simplified experiment to verify the Receptance Coupling Substructure Analysis (RCSA) methods which can be applied to the Frequency Receptance Functions (FRFs) measurement of tool holder with different tools.
+This a simplified experiment to verify the Receptance Coupling Substructure Analysis (RCSA) methods which can be applied to the Frequency Receptance Functions ($FRFs$) measurement of tool holder with different tools.
 ## Experimental materials
 Three different types cylindrical beam made by 7075 aluminum and clamp equipment.
 <br>